-1. All staff may telework outside the place of employment referred to in Article 10(1) for up to 10 working days per calendar year, upon their request and subject to the agreement of their line manager.

-Directors-General and Heads of Service shall supervise the implementation of the first subparagraph and ensure that it is applied consistently.
-Directorates-General and Services shall provide DG HR annually with aggregate data on the application of the first subparagraph.

-- 2. In exceptional circumstances, such as duly documented imperative family reasons, an authorisation to telework outside the place of employment referred to in Article 10(1) may be granted by DG HR for up to one month, after consulting the staff's line manager.
+- 1. All staff may telework outside the place of employment referred to in Article 10(1) for up to 10 working days per calendar year, upon their request and subject to the agreement of their line manager. - The Appointing Authority shall supervise the implementation of the first subparagraph and ensure that it is applied consistently.
+The Human Resources Section shall provide the Appointing Authority annually with aggregate data on the application of the first subparagraph. - 2.
+In exceptional circumstances, such as duly documented imperative family reasons, an authorisation to telework outside the place of employment referred to in Article 10(1) may be requested through the Human Resources Section and may be granted by the Appointing Authority for up to one month, after consulting the staff's line manager.
 The authorisation may be renewed under the same conditions. - 3.
 Where, in accordance with Article 5 of Annex V to the Staff Regulations and Articles 16 and 91 of the CEOS, staff members are recalled to duty for service reasons while on annual leave or have their leave cancelled, their line managers may authorise them to telework outside the place of employment for a number of days in addition to the 10 working days referred to in paragraph 1. - 4.
 Staff teleworking outside the place of employment shall ensure that they have a suitable broadband connection and a home office environment allowing them to adequately perform their duties.
-Where they cannot perform their duties adequately, staff shall either take annual leave where compatible with the interests of the service,

-- or return to the office or to the place of telework within the meaning of Article 10(1) at their own expense within 48 hours.
-The time during which staff could not perform their duties due to technical issues shall be debited to the staff's working hours. - 5.
-Staff authorised to telework outside the place of employment shall communicate their temporary address to the administration before the start of such teleworking period.
+Where they cannot perform their duties adequately, staff shall either take annual leave where compatible with the interests of the service, or return to the office or to the place of telework within the meaning of Article 10(1) at their own expense within 48 hours.
+The time during which staff could not perform their duties due to technical issues shall be debited to the staff's working hours.

+5. Staff authorised to telework outside the place of employment shall communicate their temporary address to the administration before the start of such teleworking period.